spencer-owens/catch-a-case/docs/checklists/phase-4-messaging-and-internal-notes.md

 ## Steps
 1. [ ] BACKEND: Implement POST /cases/:caseId/messages and GET /cases/:caseId/messages endpoints for client-agent communication
 2. [ ] FRONTEND: Build a messages UI on "Case Details" or a dedicated "Messaging" tab
-3. [ ] BACKEND: Create a subscription channel in Supabase or websockets for new messages, if real-time updates are required
+3. [ ] BACKEND: Create a subscription channel in Supabase Realtime for new messages
 4. [ ] FRONTEND: Subscribe to the relevant message channel for live updates (agent sees new client messages instantly, and vice versa)
 5. [ ] BACKEND: Implement POST /cases/:caseId/notes and GET /cases/:caseId/notes for agent-only internal notes
 6. [ ] FRONTEND: Provide an "Internal Notes" section visible only to agents, ignoring for clients